Nick Gordon: Minnesota Twins

 On April 23, 2021, Gordon was promoted to the major leagues for the first time.
 On April 26, Gordon was optioned to the alternate training site without making a major league appearance.
 On May 3, Gordon was recalled to the active roster.
 He made his MLB debut on May 6 as the starting second baseman against the Texas Rangers.
 In the game, he registered his first stolen base and his first major league hit, a single off of Rangers starter Jordan Lyles.
 On June 4, Gordon hit his first major league home run, a solo shot off of Kansas City Royals reliever Wade Davis.
-On August 5, Gordon was optioned down to AAA St. Paul Saints to make room for Rob Refsnyder, who had been taken off the 10-day injured list.
+On August 5, Gordon was optioned down to Triple-A St. Paul Saints to make room for Rob Refsnyder, who had been taken off the 10-day injured list.

+On August 30, 2022, Gordon hit his first career grand slam off of Ryan Brasier of the Boston Red Sox as part of a six–RBI performance.
+In 2022, Gordon played in 136 games for Minnesota, hitting .272/.316/.427 with 9 home runs, 50 RBI, and 6 stolen bases.
+His home run and RBI tallies were both career-highs.

+On May 17, 2023, in a game against the Los Angeles Dodgers, Gordon fouled a pitch off of his right shin and was replaced by Kyle Farmer in the bottom of the inning.
+He was later diagnosed with a fractured right tibia and placed on the 60-day injured list on May 29.
+Prior to the 2024 season Gordon's salary was set by a team of arbiters at $900,000.

+Miami Marlins

+On February 11, 2024, the Twins traded Gordon to the Miami Marlins in exchange for Steven Okert.
+In 95 games for the Marlins, he batted .227/.258/.369 with eight home runs, 32 RBI, and five stolen bases.
+On August 5, Gordon was designated for assignment by Miami.
+He cleared waivers and was sent outright to the Triple–A Jacksonville Jumbo Shrimp on August 8.
+Gordon elected free agency on October 10.

+Baltimore Orioles

+On December 31, 2024, Gordon signed a minor league contract with the Baltimore Orioles.
+He played in four games for the Triple-A Norfolk Tides, going 4-for-13 (.308) with one stolen base.

+Kansas City Royals

+On April 5, 2025, the Orioles traded Gordon to the Kansas City Royals in exchange for cash considerations.
+In 16 appearances for the Triple-A Omaha Storm Chasers, he batted .260/.327/.320 with four RBI and two stolen bases.
+Gordon was released by the Royals organization on May 1.

 Personal life

 His father, Tom Gordon, played in the major leagues from 1988 to 2009.
-His paternal half-brother, Dee Strange-Gordon, is also a major league player.
+His paternal half-brother, Dee Strange-Gordon, also played in the major leagues.